ceramic-sf/quick-boi-source/bolq.md

 [Unlimited](#the-problem-with-finitism) growth of knowledge is possible in the future.
 It depends on universality in the laws of nature, that allow local symbols to apply to the whole of time and space and to all possible phenomena.
 It also depends on [people](#people-are-entities-that-create-explanatory-knowledge), who are universal explanatory constructors and who create knowledge and [contain a universal computer](#brains-are-universal-turing-machines).

-*Knowledge growth can be infinite because the laws of physics are univeral and people are universal explanatory constructors.*
+*Knowledge growth can be infinite because the laws of physics are universal and people are universal explanatory constructors.*

 ### An infinite hotel can be overwhelmed